samihanuva/Geometry-Box/README.md

 # Geometry-Box
-An app for drawing, visualizing and practising geomtry
+An app for drawing, visualizing and practising geometry